yerzhankaratay/Yandex.Practicum/05 Game Market Analysis/README.md

 - Most of the games come out in the Action genre, but on average they pay less than Shooters, while there are almost three times less Shooters than Action games.
 - Best-selling genres: Action, RPG, Sports and Shooters.
 Worst selling genres: Adventure, Strategy, Puzzle.
 - The ESRB rating affects sales in certain regions, it most likely depends on the number of consumers in different age groups and their preferences.
-#### Hypothesis testing
+#### Statistical hypothesis testing
-- Mean user scores on XBox One and PC are the same. (*failed to reject the statement*)
+- Mean user scores on XBox One and PC are the same. (*failed to reject the hypothesis*)
 - Mean user scores of action and sports genres are different. (*the hypothesis should be rejected*), Action mean user scores are higher than Sports.

 ### Applied Tools and Concepts
-Preprocessing: pivot tables \
+Data Preprocessing: pivot tables \
-Visualization: pie chart, bar chart, scatter plot, box plot \
+Data Visualization: pie chart, bar chart, scatter plot, box plot \
 Hypothesis Testing: Welch's t-test

 Libraries:
 - pandas
 - numpy
 - matplotlib
 - scipy